 When deciding what to eat, it’s seldom a matter of whether or not we’re hungry.
 Often, we make decisions based on where we are and who we’re with at the time.
 And sometimes, we choose to eat something — or not to eat something — to avoid scrutiny or pressure from others.

-If you’re aiming to adopt a healthy lifestyle or drop that extra weight in 2017, make a plan to conquer those social situations that keep you from sticking to a healthy diet.
+If you’re aiming to adopt a healthy lifestyle or drop that extra weight, make a plan to conquer those social situations that keep you from sticking to a healthy diet.

 Most of us know what it’s like to be in situations where we’re trying to eat healthy, but feel pressure to indulge in food and/or drink: